Straw maker Stone Straw fights back with bioplastic straws

 Introduced to the market a few short weeks ago, Stone Straw’s Back to Earth straws are made with a compostable biopolymer.
 “We worked with a major chemical supplier to develop a material that’s compostable but also robust enough for our profile extrusion,” Looy said.
 “The supplier developed something that looks, feels, and performs like PP but can be certified as industrially compostable.”

 And that last part is key.
-Back to Earth straws have been approved by the Biodegradable Plastics Institute, which ensures the material is consumed by microbes, which allows the straws to contribute to the circular economy by creating valuable compost; and also meet ASTM D6400 and/or D6868 standards, which means that in 180 days or less the straws will decompose to 90 per cent CO2 and 10 per cent biomass in an industrial or municipal composter.
+Back to Earth straws have been approved by the Biodegradable Plastics Institute, which ensures the material is consumed by microbes, which allows the straws to contribute to the circular economy by creating valuable compost; and also meets ASTM D6400 and/or D6868 standards, which means that in 180 days or less the straws will decompose to 90 per cent CO2 and 10 per cent biomass in an industrial or municipal composter.
 “Having this certification is important because Stone Straw is the only supplier that most of our customers has ever had, and when we ask them to make the switch from PP to compostable straws, they have to be able to trust us,” Looy said.

 One of Stone Straw’s bigger customers is Booster Juice, which is now transitioning to Back to Earth straws in all of its Canadian stores.
 Known for their signature smoothies, Booster Juice has a unique product that cannot be easily consumed without a straw, so it was receptive to the new compostable straws from the get-go.
-“We worked closely with Booster Juice to develop the right straw for its product, fine tuning every detail, including the packaging and a bright purple colour,” Looy said.
+“We worked closely with Booster Juice to develop the right straw for its product, fine-tuning every detail, including the packaging and developing a bright purple colour,” Looy said.
 “The straws can now be easily recognized by customers and come in one size, which can be used in all of Booster Juice’s beverages.”
 Other quick service restaurants are also interested in the straws, Looy said.

 So how cutting-edge are the Back to Earth straws?
 “We’re the first company in North America to extrude this type of biopolymer for straws,” Looy said.
-“Several companies in Southeast Asia are making these straws and importing them here, and a few companies in the U.S. are trialing this material for straws, but that’s the extent of it.”
+“Several companies in Southeast Asia are making these straws and importing them into Canada, and a few companies in the U.S. are trialing this material for straws, but that’s the extent of it.”

 But this newness wasn’t without a set of challenges, beginning with the material itself.
 “More traditional, neat PLA is brittle and can shatter, whereas straws have to be able to bend,” Looy said.
 “So we had to work with our chemical supplier to develop a proprietary, functionalized variation to the standard PLA that’s offered in the market today.”